Sticky-Piston-Studios/Sticky-Web-Platform/README.md

 ## User Guide

 Since most users will be content with using the platform as it is, in this section we describe how to create a proper endpoint, model and database configuration that will then be used by backend, frontend and the database.
-If you are concerned about the exact details of how SWF operates and want to dig deeper into its internals, please refer to [the next section](#how-does-it-work).
+If you are concerned about the exact details of how SWP operates and want to dig deeper into its internals, please refer to [the next section](#how-does-it-work).

 ### `configuration.json` Usage

 This file defines the entirety of both frontend-backend and backend to database communication.
 It also defines how the data should be stored.
-Changing fields in this file will be reflected in all 3 components the application built on top using SWF.
+Changing fields in this file will be reflected in all 3 components the application built on top using SWP.

 Let's walk through an exemplary configuration for this repository in parts, discussing relevant details.